 Scientists know what causes sea-level rise and have a really good idea of how that translates to rising seas.
 What is uncertain is how we, as a population, are going to BEHAVE.
 The amount of sea-level rise and the state of our climate really depends on our behaviour.

 This is why scientists have different climate change projections ranging from low emission to high emission paths (also known as RCPs or Representative Concentration Pathways).
 Under a scenario with speedy, ambitious GHG mitigation (like RCP2.6), we can limit Global Sea-level Rise to 1 m during the next 500 years.
 With very minimal effort in mitigation (like RCP8.5), we could see a 1-3 m increase in global sea-level rise by 2300.
 Which path will we follow?
-The choice is ultimately up to you.
+The choice is ultimately yours.

 And while ambitious GHG mitigation may seem costly, consider that: